john-mayou/personal-site/frontend/public/content/general/intro/README.md

 - CI/CD Pipeline: GitHub Actions, Docker, Terraform
 - Metrics and Observability: Prometheus & Grafana
 - Frontend: IDE-style Markdown editor w/ syntax highlighting
-- Markdown Preview: Using a custom Markdown-to-HTML compiler written in Ruby

 I’m still growing, but I consistently reflect and ship faster with high quality each iteration.
 I’d like to bring the same enthusiasm for learning to your engineering team, and make a meaningful impact.